chromium/chromium/pdf/ui/README.md

 the main content area.

 TODO(crbug.com/1184342): Accordingly move more code into this directory.
-For instance, code that supports the document properties dialog and thumbnails belong in this directory.
+For instance, code that supports the document properties dialog belong in this directory.